angeleads/Workshop-React-Native/README.md

 Hello everyone and welcome :)

 This workshop is an introduction to React Native using [expo](https://docs.expo.dev/) where we will learning how to fetch data from and an API and displaying its content!
-(I know, exciting)
+(I know, exciting).

 For that, we will be creating a weather app with the [openweatherapi](https://openweathermap.org/api), which is a provider of highly recognisable weather products that make working with the weather data a way easier.